- Robert Wise

 If all of this sounds rather dull, you’re right, it is.
-You’ll notice there’s no description of encounters with dastardly Klingons or shifty Romulans, no phaser-laden space battles, no away missions in which the crew encounters bizarre alien monsters.
+You’ll notice there’s no description of encounters with dastardly Klingons or shifty Romulans, no phaser-laden space battles, and no away missions in which the crew encounters bizarre alien monsters.
 The film arrived in 1979, which is part of the problem.
-Hollywood had recently proven the science-fiction genre valid with not only the massive space-Western Star Wars, but the heady wonder of Steven Spielberg’s Close Encounters of the Third Kind.
+Hollywood had recently proven the science fiction genre valid with not only the massive space-Western Star Wars but the heady wonder of Steven Spielberg’s Close Encounters of the Third Kind.
 Trying to elevate the material by emulating these proven successes, the filmmakers seem to forget everything that made the show enjoyable.
 The crew barely banters in their signature way, so those debates of brash instinct (Kirk) meets logic (Spock) meets humanism (McCoy) are entirely absent.
 What dialogue we do hear hardly has the charm, wit, or sarcasm found in the later films.

 With fans jealously supporting Roddenberry’s lovable universe, Star Trek: The Motion Picture might have failed and ended the brief phenomenon that was the show’s cult popularity.
 Instead, the series’ supporters flocked to theaters to carry the film into box-office triumph and justify Paramount’s decision to make Star Trek II: The Wrath of Khan—what many consider to be the real beginning of the cinematic Star Trek adventures.
 Revisiting the film today, something isn’t right; it feels as though the cast and crew were copied and replaced with lifeless robots.
 Only the most devoted apologists embrace this first entry, which lacks almost every joyous attribute carried by the television show, regardless of its technical merits.
 Everyone else was left scratching their heads until the next entry in the franchise, which offered universal entertainment value and a stronger connection to the show.